All Episodes

 People think that it's already happening.

-You know, you represent some entity, you represent a company, you represent an individual.
+You know, you represent some entity.

-So you get hold of an influential member of a congressional committee, and you offer them something.
+So you get hold of an influential member of a congressional committee and you offer them something.

-An average citizen that does not have access to this kind of money, does not have access to these kinds of influential people like the lobbyists, they just have to sit out there and hope and pray that the elected official does what they said they were gonna do when they were campaigning for office.
+They just have to sit out there and hope and pray that the elected official does what they said they were going to do when they were campaigning for office.

-But in the meantime, world leaders, foreign companies, foreign governments are calling the Clintons and asking how they can get consideration, and the answer is send money to our foundation.
+But in the meantime, world leaders, foreign companies, foreign governments are calling the Clintons and asking how they can get consideration.

 And as an added benefit, if you'll hire Bill Clinton at 300 grand to do a speech, we will really give you consideration.